ScrappyCocco/DirectX-DXR-Tutorials/README.md

 If something doesn't work as expected, or you wish to change anything, feel free to [open an Issue](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/issues) so we can discuss about it.

+## Issues / Contributions

+If something doesn't work as expected, or you have any doubt, feel free to [open an Issue](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/issues)!

+If you think something could be better or you wish to improve the project, [open an Issue](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/issues) or fork the project and open a [Pull request](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/pulls), every contribution is appreciated.

 ## Resources

 * [Microsoft DirectX 12 Samples](https://github.com/microsoft/DirectX-Graphics-Samples) -> [Raytracing Samples](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/Samples/Desktop/D3D12Raytracing);